 2. The committee review process including initial screening, committee review and findings report shall not exceed 120 days.
 42 CFR 50.506(a)(3)

 3. The Investigator may appeal by sending written notice to the Provost within 15 business days after the decision of the Research Advisory Board Conflict of Interest Committee or Executive Director of the Research Services Foundation or Research Integrity.

-4. The appeal proceedings shall consist of a desk audit conducted by the VPRED.
-The investigator or committee members may be consulted or interviewed at the VPRED’s discretion.
+4. The appeal proceedings shall consist of a desk audit conducted by the Provost.
+The investigator or committee members may be consulted or interviewed at the Provost’s discretion.